csm-actions/docs/README.md

 ### 2. `workflow_run:complete`

-`labels:created` requires `issues:write` permission, but `pull_request` workflows don't have the permission if pull request come from fork repositories.
+`labels:created` requires `issues:write` permission, but `pull_request` workflows don't have the write permission if pull request come from fork repositories.
 In that case, `workflow_run:complete` event is useful as it doesn't need write permissions.

 `workflow_run:complete` has some drawback compared with `labels:created`: